-While this does define a solution, and an exact solution at that, you may find it somewhat unsatisfying since it is difficult to compare this expression to the decimal estimate we had made to the solution earlier.
+While this does define a solution, and an exact solution at that, you may find it somewhat unsatisfying since it is difficult to compare this expression to the decimal estimate we made earlier.
 Also, giving an exact expression for a solution is not always useful - often we really need a decimal approximation to the solution.
 Luckily, this is a task calculators and computers are quite adept at.
 Unluckily for us, most calculators and computers will only evaluate logarithms of two bases.
 Happily, this ends up not being a problem, as we'll see briefly.